Leeps-Lab/lab_management/README.md

 ---

-This is documentation is a brief introduction of some basic lab management for LEEPS lab, UCSC.
+This documentation briefly introduces some basic lab management for LEEPS lab, UCSC.
+It explains how to recruit, expand, and maintain our subject pool.
+How to use Orsee.
+It also explains how we can use lab software to conduct economic experiments.

 ---

 <div class="content" id="subject_pool_management">
 <h2>Subject Pool Management</h2>  </div>

-This section introduces how should we maintain our subject pools for our lab.
+This section introduces how we should maintain our subject pools for our lab.
 There are three steps we need to do:

-Step 1: Find subjects' information.
-We need to use MyUCSC to download students' names and email addresses so that we can send them emails to invite them register into our Orsee system.
+Step 1: Find the subjects' information.
+We need to use MyUCSC to download students' names and email addresses to send them emails to invite them to register into our Orsee system.

 Step 2: Clean the data.
 The data we find from step 1 cannot be used directly for sending emails.
-We need to clean the date first using some <code> R </code> code.
+We must first clean the date using some <code> R </code> code.

-Step 3: Send out mass emails for registration invitaiton.
+Step 3: Send out mass emails for registration invitations.
 See step 3 below for details of how we do it.

 <details><summary style="color:#66CC33;">   Acquiring Subjects Information </summary>
 <p>